-Is It Possible to Claim in the Event of Death?
+Is It Possible To Claim in the Event of Death?

 The court always maintains discretion on these matters.
 However, you do have the right to appeal if you do not agree with the court's decision.

 To cite a similar situation, we can look to Mausing v.
 Mausing 146 Wis.
 2d 92, 429 N.W.2d 768 (1988).
 A decision had been reached by the court that, in the event of the death of either party, the wife could not claim her half of the pension.
 She appealed.
 Upon certification from the court of appeals, the supreme court reversed the decision.
-This is one example as to how your case may play out.
+This is one example of how your case may play out.

 Is My Spouse Entitled to My Military Pension Proceeds?

 In the case of Thorpe v.
 Thorpe, 123 Wis.
 2d 424, 367 N.W.2d 233 (Ct.
 App.
 1985), a woman had received 25% of her husband's military pension.
 This was later set aside, then reinstated as a matter of law.
-How much a spouse is entitled to will depend the specific case facts and details.
+How much a spouse is entitled to will depend on the specific case facts and details.

 Are Railroad Pensions Reviewable When Deciding a Property Division?

-Courts have gone back and forth on this topic for years as to whether or not a railroad pension should be directly or indirectly considered as a part of the value of marital property.
+Courts have gone back and forth on this topic for years as to whether or not a railroad pension should be directly or indirectly considered as a part of the value of the marital property.
 In the case of Rommelfanger v.
 Rommelfanger 114 Wis.2d 175, 337 N.W.2d 851, the court of appeals decided that railroad pensions should not be considered, directly or indirectly, when marital assets are divided.
-When the trial court divides property, the exercise of discretion is not set-aside on appeal absent of abuse of that discretion.
+When the trial court divides property, the exercise of discretion is not set aside on appeal absent of abuse of that discretion.
 An abuse of discretion occurs when the trial court fails to consider certain factors, makes a mistake in respect to facts that caused division, or provided too much or too little an award to either party.
-However, since this decision, congress has amended the Railroad Retirement Act to consider annuities as community property while dividing marital property.
+However, since this decision, Congress has amended the Railroad Retirement Act to consider annuities as community property while dividing marital property.